Lyc4on/EvtXHunt/README.md

 Run ingest module as follows:
 ![autopsy_03](Images/autopsy_03.png)

-Select EVTX IOC Hunter and click Finish as follows:
+Select EvtXHunt and click Finish as follows:
 ![autopsy_04](Images/autopsy_04.png)

 Analysis result can be found under the **Data Artifacts** as follows: